What is a heart murmur?

 Heart murmurs are assessed and graded according to certain criteria.
 Grades I-VI are recognised, with Grade I being the most mild, and Grade VI the most severe.
 The grading system is based largely on how loud the murmur is, but other factors are also considered, such as the area over which the murmur is audible.

 The grade of the heart murmur does not necessarily relate to the degree severity of the underlying heart problem.
-Some severe heart conditions may not associated with any heart murmur at all, and some quite loud murmurs may occur with relatively small defects.
+Some severe heart conditions may not be associated with any heart murmur at all, and some quite loud murmurs may occur with relatively small defects.

 Causes of heart murmurs